Newington railway station (Edinburgh): Future

 A local campaigning group, the Capital Rail Action Group (CRAG), is running a campaign for the SSJR line to be re-opened to passenger services, and proposes that it should be operated either as a commuter rail service or as a light rail system to form an extension of the forthcoming Edinburgh Tram Network.
 Following a petition submitted to the Scottish Parliament in 2007, the proposal was rejected in 2009 by transport planners due to anticipated cost.

+In February 2026, the City of Edinburgh Council announced that it was exploring the possibility of re-opening the SSJR line as part of the Edinburgh Trams network.
+The new proposals envisage operating the line using tram-trains, allowing the vehicles to operate on both the existing heavy rail network and on light rail street running mode.
+The proposals have not been confirmed and no reopening date has yet been specified.